zack-bitcoin/amoveo/docs/other_blockchains/sharding.md

 Sharding Plans
 ============

+* drivechain. drivechain is the most popular plan to add sidechains to bitcoin. http://www.drivechain.info/

 * stateless full nodes.
 With stateless full nodes, ever block contains all of the merkel proofs you need to verify that block.
 So the process of verifying blocks never involves reading from the hard drive.
 But this means blocks need to be around 10x bigger.
 This is a strategy invented for Amoveo, it is how Amoveo worked since the genesis block.
+Ethereum is considering adding this feature https://ethresear.ch/t/the-stateless-client-concept/172

 * optimistic roll-up. https://arxiv.org/pdf/1904.06441.pdf  With optimistic roll-up we keep the history on-chain, but we move all processing of editable state onto side-chains.
 Miners pay a safety deposit when they publish a block.
 If anyone can show that a block improperly processed a transaction, they can destroy half the safety deposit and win the rest as a reward.
-This is a strategy for sharding hard drive memory accesses.

 * sortition chains https://github.com/zack-bitcoin/amoveo/blob/master/docs/design/sortition_chains.md With sortition chains we use probabilistic value instead of full value currency.
 If a sortition chain has $10k in it, and you own $100 of that sortition chain, this means you have a 1% chance to win $10k. probabilistic value currency is like owning a lottery ticket.